ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 ## Custom image lifecycle
 {: #custom-image-lifecycle}

-Custom image lifecycle is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 <!-- Image life cycle content shared with custom images & image from volume -->
 {{_include-segments/image_lifecycle.md}}